 Located within Ipswich’s unique and regenerating Waterfront, The Hold will house the bulk of Suffolk’s nationally and internationally significant archives.
 It will be the engine for a transformed, audience-focused service reaching out to diverse communities in Ipswich, the county and the nation, through its activity and digital programmes, engaging people in new and exciting ways.

-The Hold should open its doors in 2019, in time for the 900th anniversary of Suffolk Record Office’s oldest document; the formal opening is planned for Spring of 2020.
+We plan for The Hold to open its doors in 2019, in time for the 900th anniversary of Suffolk Record Office’s oldest document; the formal opening is planned for Spring of 2020.

 About the Heritage Lottery Fund (HLF):